 - Obscured details

-In addition to misrepresenting the location that traffic was generated in, fraudsters will sometimes distribution traffic from other tactics over multiple VPNs to make it more difficult to detect fraud.
+In addition to misrepresenting the location that traffic was generated in, fraudsters will sometimes distribute traffic from other tactics over multiple VPNs to make it more difficult to detect fraud.

 - Prohibited Incentivisation